coralproject/ask-docs/quickstart/index.md

 [Compose](https://docs.docker.com/compose/overview/) is a tool for defining and running multi-container Docker applications.
 You will need to [install it](https://docs.docker.com/compose/install/) to be able to run instances of apps from the coral system.

-### Create Docker MongoDB instance

-// TO DO

-##### mongo

-We are using MongoDB for the coral database.
-Docker will launch one mongo instance to manage all the databases we work on.

-Manually:

-- Setup credentials
-- Import sample data

 ## Configuration

 We are using [compose.yml](quickstart/compose.yml) to create all the containers needed to run the Coral system.